By John Lindquist.

 The name "Arizona" appears to have been applied in one form or another to a group of Salmonella-like organisms since the late 1930's according to the 7th edition of Bergey's Manual (1957) where it was called Paracolobactrum arizonae.
 Serological similarity with Salmonella was usually a noted feature along with the atypical (for Salmonella) tendencies to ferment lactose and liquefy gelatin.
 Later names included Arizona arizonae, Arizona hinshawii and Salmonella arizonae before being totally absorbed into the modern Salmonella scheme as two of the recognized subspecies.

-In the usual listing in the literature of the various subspecies of Salmonella, the first embraces the vast majority of isolated serovars.
-Most of the serovars of this subgenus are responsible for salmonellosis (gastroenteritis) in humans, a prime concern to the food microbiologist.
+The table below lists the various subspecies within the recognized species of the genus Salmonella.
+The first subspecies embraces the vast majority of isolated serovars.
+Most of the serovars of the first subspecies are responsible for salmonellosis (gastroenteritis) in humans, a prime concern to the food microbiologist.
 These organisms are virtually identical genetically, and they tend to possess the same phenotypic characteristics.
 Exceptions to this rule occur with "host-adapted" serovars – i.e., those which have become adapted in their evolution to certain animals with (often) a consequent and significant shifting of certain physiological properties.
 They are sometimes referred to as bioserovars or bioserotypes, and it can be tempting to raise them to species level because of their pathological significance, a notable example being the serovar Typhi.
 (This is the feeling that keeps the pathogens named Bacillus anthracis and Yersinia pestis from being absorbed into other very closely-related and earlier-recognized species.)
 Following is a list of some host-adapted serovars; major phenotypic variations are highlighted:

 Salmonellosis results from the ingestion of viable Salmonella cells.
 Generally, about 108 cells must be ingested, although there are reports of as few as 100 cells being able to cause gastroenteritis.
 The disease is referred to as a toxico-infection, as one must ingest viable cells and have these cells colonize the small intestine.
 During their growth in the intestine, they release an enterotoxin, resulting in severe vomiting and diarrhea.
 Onset of symptoms occurs about 12 hours after ingestion of the contaminated food with symptoms lasting 2 to 3 days.
 The disease is generally self-limiting.